openharmony/docs/en/application-dev/reference/native-apis/_native_window.md

 **Description**

-Flushes the **OHNativeWindowBuffer** filled with the content to the buffer queue through an **OHNativeWindow** instance for content consumption.
+Flushes the **OHNativeWindowBuffer** filled with the produced content to the buffer queue through an **OHNativeWindow** instance for content consumption.

 **System capability**: SystemCapability.Graphic.Graphic2D.NativeWindow